Below are quotations from a variety of Yoga texts.

 "We cannot change what we have done in the past and there is no point in feeling guilty about it.
 What we can do is start living compassionate lives right now."

 "Much cruel violence is perpetrated against animals in the name of medical research, for example, because it is thought to be a necessary evil.
 In using animals for medical research, we rationalize the cruelty involved by declaring that the results of the research may relieve suffering for many people.
 But no lasting benefit can ever come from causing harm to another.
-When we understand the law of karma simply: what goes around, comes around, we realize that we cannot torture animals and receive any lasting benefit.
 Only the foolish would be deluded otherwise."

 "Cultural heroes risk their own happiness by defying what the culture tells them they must do to be happy.
 They choose instead to do what they believe is just."